microsoft/playwright/docs/src/test-parallel-js.md

   dbUserName: [async ({ }, use) => {
     // Use workerIndex as a unique identifier for each worker. const userName = `user-${test.info().workerIndex}`;
-    // Inialize user in the database.
+    // Initialize user in the database.
     await createUserInTestDatabase(userName);
     await use(userName);
     // Clean up after the tests are done.